iNarendraK/terraform_nov/Day1/README.md

 ## What is Dual/Multi-booting?
 - Let's say you have a laptop with Windows 10 Pro preinstalled, but you need Ubuntu for some R&D purpose.
-- You can use some Boot Loaders ( LILO or GRUB 2 )
+- You can use opensource Boot Loaders like LILO or GRUB 2  or commercial BootCamp Assistant multi-boot Boot Loader.
-- Boot loader is a small system utility that is installed on the MBR(Mast Boot Record) i.e sector 0 byte in your Hard Disk ( 512 bytes )
+- Boot loader is a small system utility that is installed on the MBR(Mast Boot Record) i.e sector 0, byte 0 in your Hard Disk ( 512 bytes )
+- Boot Loader scans your Hard disk(s) and gives a list of OS it detected for you to choose the OS you wish to boot into
+- Only one OS can be active at any point in time, it is not possible to have many OS active at the same time

 ## Virtualization Technology
 - Helps us run many OS side by side on the same system